Can you use an Apple Watch with your Android phone?

 There's no way to pair an Apple Watch with an Android phone after setup, either.
 While it is a Bluetooth device, the Apple Watch is made explicitly to work with the iPhone.

-The only workaround requires a cellular Apple Watch, and you'll still need an iPhone
+One workaround requires a cellular Apple Watch, and you'll still need an iPhone

 To call this a 'workaround' might seem a bit disingenuous, but it's also technically correct, as this method lets you use your Apple Watch with an Android phone.
 Or, more accurately, it enables you to use your Apple Watch while using an Android phone.
 You'll need a cellular Apple Watch, along with access to an iPhone.
 You'll also want your nano-SIM card for your phone.